Cpanchal1/Chatbot101-with-AWS-Lambda/README.md

 ### **Step 1** - Package the dependencies our code (including the dependencies).

 Using Terminal on a Mac or Command Prompt on Windows, navigate to the same directory as your 'chatbot.py' file.
 If you've cloned this repo, it'll be in the same folder as this README.
-Type the following into your terminal in order to place all dependencies into a directory called 'package':
+Type the following commands in order to place all dependencies into a directory called 'package':

 ```
 pip install --target ./package requests
 cd package
 ```

-Now type in the following in order to zip the dependencies:
+Now we will zip the dependencies and the python code.

+**On Mac:**
 ```
 zip -r9 ${OLDPWD}/function.zip .
 ```
 ![](./images/package-code-1.gif)

-Finally, we need to add the chatbot.py file into the zip folder.
+Next, we need to add the chatbot.py file into the zip folder.
 Do this by typing in the following:
 ```
 cd $OLDPWD
 zip -g function.zip chatbot.py